|

 I wanted to come up with one for 1/6 scale action figures.
 The shoulder

 .30 MG.
-The bipod is made from leftover sprue from a plastic model.
+The bipod itself was made from leftover sprue from a plastic model.
 Pieces

 of the sprue were cut to shape and glued in place.
 The hinge was made from